Swright88/extending-testing/phase8/02_working_with_spreadsheets.md

 - What are the column names?
 - Which columns are test inputs?
 - Which column would be used as part of an assertion?
-- How many rows contain valid Bug Reporter inputs?
+- How many rows contain Defect Logger inputs which conform to the guidance (e.g. character limits)?

 [Next Challenge](03_parameterised_testing.md)